Mod-4-Capstone/we-the-people-fe/README.md

 Description of what the rep w/o a quiz does/looks like

-[[demo gif of Representatives without Quiz Result via state dropdown
+[To be inserted... demo gif of Representatives without Quiz Result via state dropdown]
 <details>
   <summary>Under the Hood</summary>
-  This is what's technically happening
+  A POST request is sent the the server and responses similar to those shown for a user who has taken the quiz are displayed.
+These cards conditionally display information to the user that are particular to the representative, but do not include the user's thoughts as those would have to be gathered throught the quiz.
 </details>
 </br>